Ajsalemo/NGINX-Nodejs-ReverseProxy/README.md

 - NGINX is exposed over port 8090 (arbitrary port in this case)
 - Node/Express is listening on port 3000
 - NGINX's `default.conf` and/or `nginx.conf` can now be changed as needed such as redirects or header removal
+- `default.conf` contains a commented out example for non-www to www redirection